ktomk/pipelines/README.md

 ### Todo

-- Traverse up from the current working directory to find a file with the basename (`--basename <basename>`) changing the root directory to it.
 - Support for private Docker repositories
 - Caches support, first of all for Composer to better handle offline scenarios